-At least two of these signs are enough to consider that your computer is used by someone else.
-Don’t panic - crooks who added your computer to botnet are likely not interested in your data or other sensitive information.
+At least two of these signs are enough to consider that someone else is using your computer.
+Don’t panic - crooks who added your computer to the botnet are likely not interested in your data or other sensitive information.
 All you have to do is to launch anti-malware software, perform the scan and remove the threat.
 Although the virus can suspend the Microsoft Defender, it can barely disable third-party security tools.

 How can I protect my system from turning into a part of a botnet?

 It is tough to predict from where the backdoor virus will try to attack your system.
-Of course, botnets are created not only with backdoors - as it was mentioned, RATs and stealers are also in this party.
+Of course, botnets are created not only with backdoors; as mentioned, RATs and stealers are also in this party.
 Nonetheless, even system administrators can create only passive barriers against viruses.
 They will be effective until you open the enormous gate for any type of malware - the web browser.

 To make your system protected, you need to use anti-malware or antivirus software with a proactive protection function.
 Security tools with this feature scan the activity of each running application and will detect malware by its behavior.
 Proactive protection is the most effective solution against backdoors.
 GridinSoft Anti-Malware is a security tool that can offer you this feature.